deligenius/multiparser/readme.md

 ### Why V2?

-Multiparser version 2 is aim to have better performance than V1.
+Multiparser version 2 aims to have better performance than V1.
 Since V1 is dependent on deno@std, which is very unstable.
 So Multiparser V2 has no dependencies, and it's much faster!

 ### Usage
 ```ts